Health-Education-England/hee-prototypes/app/assets/blocks/content/sidebar/card--person/README.md

 # DETAILSCARD/PERSON

 ## Guidance
-The personCard is a details card variation for a person.
+The personCard is a card variation for a person.

 ## Quick start examples